unmade/memoria/macOS/README.md

 I try to keep my setup as minimal as possible.
 I stick with built-in apps whenever it possible.
 First of all, they are good enough for me, and second - because they are part of Apple ecosystem they support all cool features, like [Continuity].
-I also install apps with AppStore whenever possible.
+I also install apps via AppStore whenever possible.

 [Continuity]: https://www.apple.com/macos/continuity/